-Half (50%, n=41) of institutions with noncredit do not award grades in any noncredit courses, while 18% (n=15) award grades in all noncredit courses.

-The absence of graded noncredit courses is more common among institutions classified as small noncredit.
-A greater percentage of institutions classified as small noncredit (58%, n=21) and medium noncredit (50%, n=19) maintain all noncredit offerings as ungraded compared to institutions classified as large noncredit (13%, n=1).
+Half (42%, n=38) of institutions with noncredit do not award grades in any noncredit courses, while 18% (n=16) award grades in all noncredit courses.
+The absence of graded noncredit courses is more common among institutions classified as small noncredit (58%, n=25).
+Fewer medium noncredit (31%, n=12) and large noncredit (11%, n=1) maintain all noncredit offerings as ungraded.

-Nearly one quarter of respondents (24%, n=20) selected "other" type of grading; with the majority indicating that some courses are graded and others are not, all courses use progress indicators (e.g. Pass, No Pass, Satisfactory Progress), or they use a combination of the standard grading and progress indicators (See Appendix D for a comprehensive list of verbatim responses).
+Approximately one third of respondents (34%, n=31) selected "other" type of grading; with the majority indicating that some courses are graded and others are not, all courses use progress indicators (e.g. Pass, No Pass, Satisfactory Progress), or they use a combination of the standard grading and progress indicators (See Appendix D for a comprehensive list of verbatim responses).